tyronechen/intro-to-ML-for-bio/modules/index.md

 ## Acknowledgements
 This workshop was developed by the memebers of the Tyagi lab at Monash University Australia.
 All authors have contributed equally <br>
+The templates used for the ghpages were developed as part of the BPA Australia Ltd training activities.